Rufflewind/_urandom/angular-momentum-diagrams/help.md

 This tool is very much a work in progress.
-Beware of incomplete features, bugs, etc.
+Beware of incomplete features, bugs, clunky UX etc.

-Right now, there is no plan to make this work on mobile, sorry.
-You need a relatively modern browser (no IE), and a working mouse with a scroll-wheel button (middle button).
+There is no support for mobile platforms, sorry.
+You need a relatively modern browser (no IE) and a working mouse with a scroll-wheel button (middle button).

 Features not yet available:
 - Renaming lines
-- Editing the tableau information
+- Editing the tableau information (modifying deltas; merging j's; transporting j over deltas)

 Layout
 ======